 Below left and right are close-ups of the light snow cover.
 Once I was happy with the level of snow, I sealed everything with a good dose of diluted matte medium.
 I used a really fine misting sprayer for this, held up high away from the scenery as I did it, otherwise the spray would blast the snow all over the place and also make it ball into clumps.
 Trial and error here until I was satisfied.

 Below, the scene is ready to add the waterfall, the trestle bridge, the brook, and then finally add more trees to the scene.
 Notice from top to bottom, to help blend them together, some of the gray winter sky has been extended into the blue fall sky, and the blue has been extended into the winter gray.
 The evergreens to the left descend down to the point where the winter hills to the right also descend down, where the 'valley that the brook is coming from' creates the middle low ground.
-A tall evergreen with the back branches cut off until it's flat is put up against the seam in the photo backdrops to hide it from viewing from front, left and right viewing.
+A tall evergreen with the back branches cut off until it's flat is put up against the seam in the photo backdrops to hide it from viewing from front, left and right.
 The evergreen 3-D trees to the left of the joint have a light cover of snow, but not so much to make them look out of place with the bare evergreens behind.
 The trees to the right have a little more snow, but not too much.
 The colors of the trees have been carefully selected to blend with the colors of the scenery backdrop behind them, with a little color variation to help bring the photo from the back into the scenery in the front.
 The snow cover on the ground to the left is light, pulling some of the winter into the left side, but not so much that the bare trees on the photo behind look out of place, and heavier on the right, but still with bare patches to pull some of the fall toward the winter side.
+In short, overlapping the seasons for a smoother transition.
 I'm happy with the scene so far.
 The thing here is believable blending, and to help the illusion, the distraction from what you don't want to be noticed, which is the change of seasons, will be the trains crossing the trestle from one season to the other.
 Any angle I take shots from with a camera in this scene, will probably be believable.
 We'll see.